logicmonitor/k8s-argus/docs/source/content/getting-started/index.md

 draft: false
 ---

-The simplest way to get started with Argus is to install it using [Helm] (https://github.com/kubernetes/helm).
+The simplest way to get started with Argus is to install it using [Helm](https://github.com/kubernetes/helm).
 Prior to installation, you will need a cluster-admin serviceaccount for tiller:

 ```bash
 $ kubectl create serviceaccount tiller --namespace="kube-system"
 $ kubectl create clusterrolebinding tiller --clusterrole=cluster-admin --serviceaccount=kube-system:tiller
 $ helm init --service-account=tiller
 ```

+> Note: You can skip above steps if you are installing helm charts with Helm v3.

 You'll also need to add the LogicMonitor chart repository: